hms-dbmi/gehlenborglab-website/_members/pinar-eser.md

 start: May 2021
 end:
 ---
-Pinar Eser, is master's student in Department of Biomedical Informatics at Harvard Medical School, and a postdoctoral scholar at the Broad Institute of MIT and Harvard.
-She received her PhD in Biological and Biomedical Sciences from Harvard University, where she studied the development of resistance to targeted therapies in lung cancer.
-Pinar's research in the Gehlenborg Lab centers on developing interactive visualizations of single-base mutational signatures in cancer.
+Pinar is a recent graduate of the Master in Biomedical Informatics program in the Department of Biomedical Informatics at Harvard Medical School, and a research scientist at the Broad Institute of MIT and Harvard.
+She received her PhD in Biological and Biomedical Sciences from Harvard University, where she studied resistance to targeted therapies in lung cancer.
+Pinar's research in the Gehlenborg Lab centers on developing interactive visualizations of mutational signatures in cancer.